Yen dives as BOJ plays down chance of hikes, soothing markets

 "I think it’s become increasingly clear that the BOJ hawkish turn last week could be a policy error," said Alvin Tan, head of Asia FX strategy at RBC Capital Markets.
 "Japan's economy is actually in poor shape, especially domestic demand."

-The U.S. dollar index, which measures the currency against six rivals, rose 0.15% to 103.13, inching further away from the seven-month low of 102.15 it touched on Monday.
+The U.S. dollar index, which measures the currency against six rivals, rose 0.18% to 103.16, inching further above the seven-month low of 102.15 it touched on Monday.

 Rong Ren Goh, a portfolio manager in the fixed income team at Eastspring Investments, said that "Uchida has saved the carry trade - for now".